Hassan Ali Khaire: Early life and education

-After graduating in 1998 with a degree in political science and minor in sociology, Khaire went on to complete his MBA at Edinburgh Business School, the graduate school of business of Heriot-Watt University, in 2001.
+After graduating in 1998 with a degree in political science and minor in sociology, Khaire went on to complete his MBA at Edinburgh Business School, the graduate business school of Heriot-Watt University, in 2001.

 Personal life

 Khaire is a dual citizen of Norway and Somalia.

 Career

 Early career

 After graduation, Khaire returned to Oslo where he began working with the Norwegian Refugee Council (NRC) in 2002 at their headquarters as a coordinator for their readiness forces.

 Khaire briefly left the NGO for a few years to pursue business endeavors but in 2006 he returned to the NRC as an area manager.
 He remained at the NRC for another nine years as he worked his way up to County Director and eventually the Regional Director for the Horn of Africa.

 Soma Oil & Gas

 Khaire joined Soma Oil & Gas as an executive director for Africa; he started in the company at the time of its inception (2013), according to the company's website.

-In February 2016, a leaked memo, sent by a United Nations watchdog to diplomats in the United Kingdom and Norway, revealed that the executive director for Africa at Soma Oil and Gas was under investigation by the United Nations Monitoring group for Somalia and Eritrea for possible ties to extremist groups in East Africa, including al-Shabaab, which had claimed responsibility for a series of deadly terrorist attacks in Somalia.
+In February 2016, a leaked memo, sent by a United Nations watchdog to diplomats in the United Kingdom and Norway, revealed that the executive director for Africa at Soma Oil and Gas was under investigation by the United Nations Monitoring group for Somalia and Eritrea for possible ties to extremist groups in East Africa, including Al-Shabaab, which had claimed responsibility for a series of deadly terrorist attacks in Somalia.
 The UN letter, dated 17 February 2016, showed investigators raised concerns over Khaire's possible links to extremist groups after obtaining his "electronic contact list", which it analysed with the cooperation of an unidentified UN member state.
 They all maintained their innocence from the beginning and were eventually cleared by their accusers after rigorous scrutiny.
 The UN Somalia Eritrea Monitoring Group (SEMG) said that it "has not found credible evidence of such links and that, in the absence of any new information received by the SEMG clearly demonstrating such links, we now consider this line of inquiry to have reached a conclusion."

-Soma has also been under investigation for corruption, but the investigation was dropped because of lack of evidence, although the investigators maintained that there were still reasons for suspicions.
+Soma has also been under investigation for corruption, but the investigation was dropped because of a lack of evidence, although the investigators maintained that there were still reasons for suspicions.

 On 23 February 2017, Soma Oil & Gas announced on their website the resignation of Khaire as the executive director for Africa.